The Auditor General

 She brings over thirty years of professional experience in audit, oversight and governance in the public sector.
 She was most recently Partner with Deloitte LLP, where she spent over six years helping oversee the Canadian Government and Public Service Assurance practice.
 She has consulted for hundreds of public and private sector clients, with extensive experience at federal, provincial and municipal governments, as well as agencies, government business enterprises and the broader public sector.
 She has presented frequently at conferences, webinars and forums on topics of interest to government finance professionals.

 Prior to joining Deloitte, Shelley had a 20-year track record of success as an entrepreneur running her own accounting practice.
-She was frequently engaged by the Office of the Auditor General of Ontario to assist with auditing the province’s public accounts and value-for-money or performance audits, and also helped perform the first two reviews of the pre-election report.
+She was frequently engaged by the Office of the Auditor General of Ontario to assist with auditing the province’s public accounts and performance audits, and also helped perform the first two reviews of the pre-election report.

 Shelley is currently a member of the Canadian Council of Legislative Auditors, and over the years, has actively participated in many professional and volunteer not-for-profit organizations.